-All students must facilitate a proportional share of the class discussions presenting case studies and reporting on lab exercises (number depending the total number of enrolled students; 10% of final grade).
+Graduate students must facilitate a proportional share of the class discussions presenting case studies and reporting on lab exercises (number depending the total number of enrolled students; 10% of final grade).

 - For case studies, the facilitator will be responsible for guiding the class in detailed discussion of that paper, including producing and distributing a 1⁄2-page précis of the article (at least 24 hours ahead of time, beginning in Week 10).
-Discussion should focus on how geospatial data were produced, why they were produced, and what kind of data (raster, vector, tabular, etc) were involved, what analyses/synthesis did they subsequently do, and how did they mobilize the results into an argument?
+Discussion should focus on how geospatial data were produced, why they were produced, what kind of data (raster, vector, tabular, etc) were involved, what analyses/synthesis were subsequently done, and how results were mobilized into an argument.
 Is that argument compelling?
-Could the results have been achieved without GIS (or at least without geospatial data)...and was it all worth it (in terms of interpretive payoff).
+Could the results have been achieved without GIS (or at least without geospatial data)?
+Was it all worth it (in terms of interpretive payoff)?
 Where readings are not case studies but reviews or critiques, discussion should focus on identifying and assessing the key points of the argument. - In addition to walking everyone through their solution to the assigned lab exercise, the facilitator should emphasize how the application of this particular technique solved the specific research problem at hand, as well as outlining the limitations and appropriate uses of such analysis.
 Relating this to your own research or adding analogous examples related to your own interests is encouraged but not required.